CS-twop/Secure-django-reacthook/README.md

 docker exec -it backend python3 manage.py loaddata ./secure_backend/seed/db_1.json
 ```

 6. you can now access the website at http://localhost:3000/
+(recommend to run Google Chrome cause of CSS issue in some browser.)

 ## Useful Information